confidential-computing/governance/project-progression-policy.md

 ### Benefits of being a recognized CCC project

-Here are ways your project can benefit by becoming a CCC recognized project?
+Some ways a project can benefit by becoming a CCC-recognized project include:

 1. Recognition - a CCC project is recognized as meeting the goals of the CCC, namely protecting data-in-use.
 2. Community - the CCC is fostering a community of like minded members